 Meerkats in Africa

-- A ‘mob’, ‘clan’ or ‘gang’ is the collective term for a group of meerkats – A group generally consists of 20 meerkats although some meerkat families can have up to 50 members!
+The meerkat or suricate …. is a mongoose.
+Meerkats live in the Kalahari and Namib Deserts, Mozambique and Zimbabwe.
+It’s the only member of the genus Suricata - (Suricata suricatta) and belongs to the mongoose family (Herpestidae).
+A ‘mob’, ‘clan’ or ‘gang’ is the collective term for a group of meerkat.
+A group generally consists of 20 meerkat although some meerkat families can have up to 50 members!

-- body is long and slender reaching 35 to 50 cms (14-20 ins) extending a further 25 cms (9.8 ins) if you include the tail!
+The body is long and slender reaching 35 to 50 cms (14-20 ins) extending a further 25 cms (9.8 ins) if you include the tail!

 The tail is used for signaling to the rest of the pack and for balancing.
 The black crescent ears are small.
 Claws are finger-like and used for digging for prey and burrowing.
 The meerkat uses it’s hind claws for climbing trees.
 The underside of the tummy has fine sparse hair which is used for the absorption of heat from the sunlight when the meerkat is standing up.
 You often see them standing together are a chilly desert night.

 Meerkats have binocular vision so both eyes are used together.
 The eyes themselves have distinctive black patches around them.
 The coat is tan, gray and brown with touches of silver with parallel stripes to the back which run from the shoulders to the tail base.
 These stripe patterns are unique to the individual.